 Summary of Key Dates:

-24-28 June 2020: Launch of the Vision Virtual Conference Space, which will be accessed through the JLMMS website.
+24-28 June 2020: Launch of the Vision Forum, which will be accessed through the JLMMS website.

 15 August 2020: Abstract and biographical statement for submissions not in preliminary program due; expressions of interest for those in preliminary program due; ideas for collaborative creative projects and group recorded presentations due.

 All papers and creative projects included in the preliminary program had been vetted and accepted by the conference’s review committee.

 - If your paper or creative project was NOT part of the preliminary program, please submit a 200-250 word abstract and c150-word biographical statement by 15 August 2020 (subject head: Vision Proposal).

 - If your paper or creative project was part of the preliminary program, please email an expression of interest, indicating anticipated submission date by 15 August 2020 (subject head: Expression of Interest).